 These duties include a duty to deal honestly with their clients and to communicate all facts relevant to important decisions that belong to the client.
 (Id.; Id.)

 Attorneys in every state also have a fiduciary duty of loyalty to the client and the classic example is conflict of interest.
 An attorney must scrupulously avoid situations where the attorney’s desire to serve the interest of someone else (including the attorney himself or herself) does not interfere with the attorney’s duty to zealously represent the client.
+An Arizona conflict of interest attorney can assist you if you believe your lawyer has acted against your interests.

 This duty of loyalty requires the attorney not to sacrifice a vital interest of the plaintiff, such as a liberty interest, to the attorney’s interest in increasing the attorney’s compensation.
 (Id.; Id.; Hyatt Regency Phoenix Hotel Co. v.
 Winston & Strawn, 184 Ariz.
 120, 907 P.2d 506 (App.
 1995)).